 Since starting his own lab in 2006, Blelloch continues to follow his interest in the global regulators of cellular differentiation and cancer.
 His work is focused on the role of small noncoding RNAs in stem cell regulation and prostate cancer.
 Blelloch's ultimate goal is to develop a deeper understanding of the molecular underpinnings of normal and abnormal cell differentiation which will contribute to the advancement of regenerative medicine and cancer care.

 Blelloch is a professor in three departments: Urology; Obstetrics, Gynecology and Reproductive Sciences; and Pathology.
 He holds the Peter R. Carroll, MD Endowed Chair in Urology.
 Blelloch is a member of the Eli and Edythe Broad Center of Regeneration Medicine and Stem Cell Research, the Center for Reproductive Sciences, and the UCSF Helen Diller Family Comprehensive Cancer Center.
-In 2013, Blelloch was named Vice Chair, Basic Science Research for the Department of Urology.
+In 2013, Blelloch was named Associate Chair, Basic Science Research for the Department of Urology.

 Our laboratory is interested in determining the molecular mechanisms that regulate stem cell differentiation and de-differentiation and how these mechanisms become deregulated in cancer.
 Since starting our laboratory in 2006, we have focused on the role of post-transcriptional regulators including microRNAs (miRNAs) and RNA binding proteins (RBPs).
 This work is important in embryonic stem cell development and in the development of other cell types, including prostate cancer cells.
 (See Research for more details.)

 San Francisco, CA 94143-0525